 How to Store

-Keep the cooled BBQ sauce in an airtight container in the fridge for up to 7 days.
+Keep the cooled BBQ sauce in an airtight container in the fridge for 7 to 14 days.
 It won’t last as long as store-bought sauces because there are no preservatives in this sauce.

 More tomato free recipes